Ryan O'Hearn: Baltimore Orioles

 O'Hearn was cheaply acquired from the Royals, and as such was not expected to play regularly, other than as a left-handed pinch-hitter to face right-handed pitchers.
 At the end of May, O'Hearn had only recorded 48 plate appearances, appearing in 17 out of 43 possible Orioles games.
 His strong showing in these opportunities, with a .615 slugging percentage in May, as well as Ryan Mountcastle missing a month due to symptoms of vertigo, led to more playing time as the season continued.
 In addition to benefiting from new MLB rules designed to reduce the effectiveness of the shift, O'Hearn was noted for his ability to consistently hit the ball with power, with a high rate of hard-hit balls as measured by the exit velocity of the ball off of the bat.

 In 2023, he recorded an average exit velocity of 91.9 mph, with over half of his batted balls hit at 95 mph or more.
 These numbers placed him in the 89th and 94th percentile of hitters respectively.

 O'Hearn set a career-high for hits in a game when he had five hits, going 5-for-5 at the plate, in an 8-7 away win over the Houston Astros on September 18.
 In 2023 with the Orioles he batted .289/.322/.480 with 14 home runs and 60 RBI in 346 at-bats, while stealing five bases in six attempts.
 O'Hearn was recognised by fans as a key contributor and an affordable yet dependable platoon hitter.

 O'Hearn made 142 appearances for the Orioles during the 2024 campaign, batting .264/.334/.427 with 15 home runs, 59 RBI, and three stolen bases.
 He made 94 appearances for Baltimore in 2025, slashing .283/.374/.463 with 13 home runs, 43 RBI, and three stolen bases; he also received his first-career All-Star selection.

 San Diego Padres

-On July 31, 2025 the Orioles traded O'Hearn and Ramón Laureano to the San Diego Padres in exchange for Boston Bateman, Tyson Neighbors, Tanner Smith, Brandon Butterworth, Cobb Hightower and Victor Figueroa.
+On July 31, 2025, the Orioles traded O'Hearn and Ramón Laureano to the San Diego Padres in exchange for Boston Bateman, Tyson Neighbors, Tanner Smith, Brandon Butterworth, Cobb Hightower, and Victor Figueroa.
+In 50 appearances for the Padres, O'Hearn slashed .276/.350/.387 with four home runs and 20 RBI.

+Pittsburgh Pirates

+On January 8, 2026, the Pittsburgh Pirates signed O'Hearn to a two-year, $29 million contract.
+On July 7, in a game against the Atlanta Braves, O'Hearn broke the Pirates' single-game RBI record with a 10 RBI, three-home run performance.